 With this in mind, we asked the women of South Africa a simple question: If you knew 1 Move that could save your life, would you want to learn it?
 And if you knew of 1 Movement that could save thousands more, would you join it?

 This outstanding response inspired us to launch 1 Move 1 Movement.
 A combination of a short and long term solution in the fight against woman abuse.

 The 1 Move is a self-defence technique – a punch to the throat – that is simple and easy-to-learn.
 It is a move that could immobilise a perpetrator, allowing you enough time to escape if you’re in a life-threatening situation.

-The 1 Movement is ForWomen, a 1st for Women initiative launched during 16 Days of Activism last year.
+The 1 Movement is ForWomen, a 1st for Women initiative launched during 16 Days of Activism in 2017.
 This online platform consolidates woman abuse fighting efforts and offers South Africans the chance to give help and get help in the fight against woman abuse.
 The platform takes a holistic approach to the problem by addressing the causes of woman abuse, preparing women with practical advice they can use should an abusive situation arise, and providing support for survivors.

 Since launching, ForWomen has developed a growing national network of organisations, all working towards ending woman abuse.
 One of the organisations in the ForWomen network is Woman INpowered (WIP), with whom we’ve partnered to bring you the 1 Move.

 The 1 Move is part of WIP’s simple, easy-to-learn, yet devastatingly effective self-INpowerment system.
 The system provides women with knowledge, expertise and tools that could save their lives if they’re ever in imminent danger.
 While there are many self-defence courses available and multiple moves to learn, many of these can become complicated and may require continued practice in order to be used effectively, should the need arise.